armaniferrante/rfcs/text/0001-registry.md

 This enables features like a mandatory 1 MSRM node deposit before entering the pool, the staking of locked SRM, and a 1 week timelock for withdrawals.

-In addition to providing a gateway to the staking pool, the Registry acts as a respository for node state, allowing programs to perform access control on nodes.
+In addition to providing a gateway to the staking pool, the Registry acts as a repository for node state, allowing programs to perform access control on nodes.
 This is useful for programs paying out rewards for node duties or for those providing governance.
 For example, a **crank-rewards** program could use Registry accounts to determine if